 3. Tunnel Rock

-Right off the side of the road, this is a large rock with a tunnel that you can walk under.
-There are any trails beyond it and it makes for a quick stop and photo opportunity, though there can be a line of people waiting to take a picture in front of the rock.
+Right off the side of the road is a large rock with a tunnel that you can walk under.
+There aren’t any trails beyond it.
+It makes for a quick stop and photo opportunity, though there can be a line of people waiting to take a picture in front of the rock.

 4. Hospital Rock